-Minal Bombatkar's Project
+Minal Bombatkar's Portfolio Project

 Former computer scientist Minal became a certified UX designer in August 2019 with a Bildungsgutschein.
 CareerFoundry’s UX Design Course has been officially certified by AZAV, which means you can take the course free of charge with a Bildungsgutschein.